 Private Health Care Systems (PHCS)

 United Healthcare (non-HMO) - PBO

 Dr. Stowell serves as Associate Director for Clinical Pathology Resident Training, and Associate Director of the Transfusion Medicine Fellowship Program.

-Dr. Stowell received his Ph.D. in Biochemistry from the Johns Hopkins University and his M.D. from the University of Connecticut School of Medicine.
-He did a residency in Clinical Pathology and a fellowship in Transfusion Medicine at the Hospital of the University of Pennsylvania and is a diplomate of the American Board of Pathology in both specialties.
+Dr. Stowell received his PhD in Biochemistry from the Johns Hopkins University and his MD from the University of Connecticut School of Medicine.
+He completed a residency in Clinical Pathology and a fellowship in Transfusion Medicine at the Hospital of the University of Pennsylvania.
+He is a diplomate of the American Board of Pathology in both specialties.
 His research focuses on the clinical and physiologic outcomes of red blood cell transfusion.
-He is currently the site PI for an NHLBI-funded multi-center study of the clinical effects of transfusing red blood cells stored for shorter or longer periods of time to patients undergoing complex cardiac surgery.
-He is also the co-PI on an ancillary study examining tissue oxygen saturation and microcirculatory blood flow in these patients.
+He is currently the site Principal Investigator for an NHLBI-funded multi-center study of the clinical effects of transfusing red blood cells stored for shorter or longer periods of time to patients undergoing complex cardiac surgery.
+He is also the co-Principal Investigator on an ancillary study examining tissue oxygen saturation and microcirculatory blood flow in these patients.